What date is the event ?

 Do I have to bring a cap for the swim segment ?

-Montréal International Triathlon will be providing swimming caps in different colors, depending of the wave starts.
+Montréal International Triathlon will be providing swimming caps in different colors, depending on the start waves.

 Is it accepted to wear two (2) swimming caps, one on top of the other ?

 Yes, but it is not necessary.

 Do I have to swim crawl/freestyle to complete the swim portion?